comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 cp -r ~/Desktop/CarApp/scripts ~/Desktop/CarRentalApp/
 echo "Installation completed sucessfully"
 ```
+[Fig10][The above script shows the algorithms for installing the app]
+The following steps summarize the algorithms to create a new car in the system:
+1. Move to the desktop
+1. Create the CarRentalApp file
+1. move to the CarRentalApp
+1. create the database folder
+1. copy the scripts folder from the CarApp file (installation file)

 problems and solutions
 ----------------------
 In the first draft of the script, the user had to add the location for the installation of the app but since we dont know if the user knows how to write paths, I had to set a location and I chose desktop because its the most acessible location.